Dr. Sandra Trappen

 Military Field Research

-In addition to my academic work on police stress and trauma, I previously worked (during graduate school) as an advisor to the U.S. Army, where I performed program evaluation for social science research conducted in Iraq and Afghanistan.
-I have held various government security clearances and am currently clearance eligible.
-My dissertation research, “Empty Metal Jacket: The Biopolitical Economy of War & Medicine” investigated how war shaped the social organization of medicine.
-Comparative historical case studies document how combat injury and casualty accounting was (is) bound up with the problem of military whiteness that is embedded in U.S. militarism and military service.
-Findings call attention to the social history of white groups hurting themselves and others in order to maintain economic, gender, and racial dominance.
+In addition to my academic work on police stress and trauma, Dr. Trappen previously worked as an advisor to the U.S. Army, where she performed program evaluation for social science research conducted in Iraq and Afghanistan.
+She has held various government security clearances and is currently clearance eligible.
+Her graduate dissertation research, “Empty Metal Jacket: The Biopolitical Economy of War & Medicine” investigated how war shaped the social organization of medicine.
+Comparative historical case studies document how combat injury and casualty accounting was (is) bound up with the racial and status hierarchies embedded in U.S. militarism and military service.
+Findings call attention to the social history of white groups hurting themselves and others in order to maintain gender, racial dominance, and social class dominance.

 Media/Press

-I am local to the Pittsburgh area and am available for interviews on topics that fall within my research expertise: police stress and trauma, firearms, gun violence, and criminal justice policy issues.
+Dr. Trappen is based in the Pittsburgh area for 9 months out of the year and is available for interviews on topics that fall within her research expertise: police stress and trauma, gun violence, the afterlife of industrial harm, and criminal justice policy issues.

 It would be appropriate for officials to contact me if they are seeking local/regional expertise on police stress, gun violence, drug problems, and other community-based social problems.
 To arrange an interview, contact Penn State Academic Affairs, Ms. Connie Surman, (412) 675-9052; or contact me at my university email: slt62@psu.edu